-Native American jewelry is diverse and varies by region, reflecting the natural elements, landscapes, flora, and wildlife of each place.
+Jewelry Native American jewelry is diverse and varies by region, reflecting the natural elements, landscapes, flora, and wildlife of each region.
 The materials and motifs used in these pieces are deeply influenced by the environment and the resources available to the tribal communities of the area.
-Some tribe's jewelry features materials like shells and wampum, bone, and wood.
-Feathers and animal teeth might also be used as well as river pearls, clay beads, seeds, and grasses woven into significant components like baskets or figures.
+Some tribes' jewelry features materials like shells and wampum, bone, and wood.
+Feathers and animal teeth might also be used as well as river pearls, clay beads, seeds, and grasses woven into objects of cultural significance like baskets or figures.
 Some tribes are skilled in silverwork and the use of turquoise and stone.
 These elements symbolize the sky and water, which are precious in desert landscapes.